 Complete Introduction Techbridge Trainings are set up to provide adults with a better understanding of exactly what to expect during a checkout.
 Trainings are not required but are HIGHLY recommended.
 Please check our online calendar for dates and locations.

-Adults, if you would like a specific training on a certain topic in your area, please find 6-20 adult volunteers, a date, location and a two-hour time slot and e-mail our STEM Program Manager.
-Trainings cost $5, which cover the materials and incentives that will be used during the training, as well as credit for when you return the box.
+Adults, if you would like a specific training on a certain topic in your area, please find 6-20 adult volunteers, a date, location and a two-hour time slot and e-mail our STEAM Program Manager.
+Trainings cost $8, which cover the materials and incentives that will be used during the training, as well as credit for when you return the box.

 To reserve a Techbridge box, please fill out a request form.
-This must be completed at least six weeks in advance to check the availability of the box and arrange a time to meet.
+This must be completed at least six weeks in advance allowing time to check the availability of the box, packing the box and arranging for delivery of materials.